 Right now the industry has a huge demand for new workers, and we need more of them to be women!
 It’s not just good for teams, it’s good for business.
 According to a 2015 McKinsey report, companies that were “in the top quartile for gender diversity were 15% more likely to have returns above the industry mean.”

-That’s why, as Women’s History Month draws to a close, we wanted to encourage women who’re interested in this growing field and offer them some advice from women in technology or cyber security roles.
+That’s why we wanted to encourage women who’re interested in this growing field and offer them some advice from women in technology or cyber security roles.
 Let’s take a look at 10 pieces of excellent advice for women in cyber security.

 Ann Barron-DiCamillo, Vice President, Cyber Threat Intelligence & Incident Response, American Express